You are part of the Head shoal!

 How?

 Get outside and explore the Ocean near you!
 If you don’t live near the ocean, visit your local lake or river – it’s all connected to the Ocean and when you visit you will be too.
-There is also amazing digital content available for free online, from relaxing videos of the Ocean lapping the shore, to exciting VR diving experiences – you don’t even need to leave your house to experience our wonderful Ocean!

 Let us know what you are doing and share your successes on social media, use #thinkOcean!